 Further tests are usually reserved for patients with abnormal findings on the previously mentioned tests or who do not respond to symptomatic treatment.
 If the primary complaint is infrequent defecation, colonic transit times should be measured with radiopaque markers (Sitz markers) or scintigraphy.
 If the primary complaint is difficulty with defecation, anorectal manometry and rectal balloon expulsion should be assessed.
 In patients with chronic constipation, it is important to distinguish between slow-transit constipation (abnormal Sitz marker radiopaque study) and pelvic floor muscle dysfunction (markers retained only in distal colon).

 Any identified conditions should be treated.

-Agents used to treat constipation are summarized in Agents Used to Treat Constipation.
+See Table Agents Used to Treat Constipation for a summary.
 Laxatives should be used judiciously.
 Some (eg, phosphate, bran, cellulose) bind drugs and interfere with absorption.
 Rapid fecal transit may rush some drugs and nutrients beyond their optimal absorptive locus.
 Contraindications to laxative and cathartic use include acute abdominal pain of unknown origin, inflammatory bowel disorders, intestinal obstruction, GI bleeding, and fecal impaction.

 The diet should contain enough fiber (typically 15 to 20 g/day) to ensure adequate stool bulk.
 Vegetable fiber, which is largely indigestible and unabsorbable, increases stool bulk.
 Certain components of fiber also absorb fluid, making stools softer and facilitating their passage.
 Fruits and vegetables are recommended sources, as are cereals containing bran.
 Fiber supplementation is particularly effective in treating normal-transit constipation but is not very effective for slow-transit constipation or defecatory disorders.